ScratchMom/esb-demo/usecase3/Readme.md

 WSO2 Data Services Server 3.2.1 Configuration
 ---------------------------------------------
-Create a datasource as follows.
+* Create a datasource as follows by referring the MySQL database.

 |Attribute | Value|
 |:------------|:-------------|